Burgyn/burgyn.github.io/_posts/2019-12-10-asp-net-core-applicationPart-evilController.markdown

 ## Surprising?

-At a first glance, yes.
+At first glance, yes.
 Documentation and blog posts say that if we want to add controllers from external assemblies, we need to add `ApplicationPart` by calling `mvcBuilder.AddApplicationPart(assembly);`.
 But we do not call anything like this.
 So why is external `EvilController` discovered?

 Answer is [AspNet Core build tooling](https://github.com/aspnet/AspNetCore-Tooling/pull/598) and [ApplicationPartAttribute](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.applicationparts.applicationpartattribute?view=aspnetcore-3.0).

-_AspNet Core build tooling_ discovers dependencies that reference MVC features _(in dependencies tree)_ and add them as `ApplicationPartAttribute` to your assembly _(in build time)_.
+_AspNet Core build tooling_ discovers dependencies that reference MVC features _(in dependencies tree)_ and add them as `ApplicationPartAttribute` to your assembly _(during build time)_.
 When _ASP.NET Core_ application starts, it use the [ApplicationPartManger](https://github.com/aspnet/AspNetCore/blob/master/src/Mvc/Mvc.Core/src/ApplicationParts/ApplicationPartManager.cs) for adding external assembly as `ApplicationParts`.
 By default, `ApplicationPartManager` searches for `ApplicationPartAttribute`.
 That's why the package with `EvilController` is added as an `ApplicationPart` to your application.

 ## How to avoid it?